-Please notify the approved premises administrator if there are any changes to your circumstances that may affect your licence, including updating your responsible persons listed on your approval certificate.
+Please contact us if there are any changes to your circumstances that may affect your licence, including updating your responsible persons listed on your approval certificate.

 Complaints from applicants and licence holders

-You have the right to seek a review of our imposition of conditions, refusal to renew or revocation of approval.
+You have the right to seek a review of our implemented conditions, refusal to renew or revoking your approval.

 Complaints about licence holders

-We would always advise that in the event of a complaint the first contact is made with the trader by you- preferably in the form of a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Advice guide link will give you advice.
+In the event of a complaint the first contact should be made with the trader by you, preferably in the form of a letter (with proof of delivery).
+If that has not worked, and you are located in the UK, Advice guide link will give you advice.
 If you’re located outside of the UK you will need to contact the UK European Consumer Centre.

-If you have a complaint, please contact our approved premises team
+If you have a complaint, please email firstname.lastname@example.org

 Approved venue licensing applications